The Only Liposuction Guide You Need

 There should be no pain during the procedure itself as the patient is either locally or generally anesthetized.
 After the procedure, most patients will tell you that the first two days after the procedure can be quite uncomfortable and should be managed with pain medications.
 The amount of fat removed also affects this as more fat removal typically results in more pain.
 Patients state that the pain remains for several weeks to several months after the Liposuction but that severe pain is unusual.
 Your surgeon will tell you that severe pain is a sign of something going wrong such as infection or a complication that will require a visit back to your surgeon as quickly as possible.

-During the weeks following your Liposuction, most surgeons recommend taking a week off of work after which you can return to your normal routine but with a strong caution against strenuous activity.
+During the weeks following your Liposuction, most surgeons recommend taking a week off of work after which you can return to your normal routine but with a strong caution against the strenuous activity.
 After about 4 to 6 weeks, most patients will be able to fully return to their normal routine.

 Are there any risks associated with Liposuction?